miguemiguemigue/mortgage-service/README.md

 ### 5. Initialize the Database

-Flyway is configured to initialize the H2 database with test data on startup, if necessary.
+Flyway is configured to initialize the H2 database with test data on startup.

 ---